-The SCMS National Supply Chain Assessment Toolkit can be used toassess the capability and performance at all levels of a health supply chain.
+The National Supply Chain Assessment toolkit.
+Use this comprehensive toolkit to assess the capability and performance at all levels of a health supply chain.
 The results of the assessment help supply chain managers and implementing partners develop their strategic and operational plans and monitor whether activities are achieving their expected outcomes.
 Access Toolkit.

 This Toolkit was created to provide guidance on implementing health care waste management (HCWM) best practices for male circumcision (MC) campaigns.
 Each component of the toolkit is based on the voluntary medical male circumcision (VMMC) experience in Swaziland, as well as WHO and South African standards (SANS 10248, in particular).

 Supportive Supervision of Supply Chain Personnel Video.
 Check out this USAID | DELIVER PROJECT video on supportive supervision best practices suggests specific steps on how to conduct a successful supportive supervision visit for facility-level supply chain staff.

 Financing Global Health 2013: Transition in an Age of Austerity.
 A visual tool created as a companion to the Institute for Health Metrics and Evaluation’s fifth annual report on global health expenditure depicts financing trends that underline the resilience of development assistance for health.